frederic-perez/AmE-dictionary/data/dictionary.md

 __hallmark__ _n_ :eight: /HAHL-mark/ [:scroll: After Goldsmiths’ Hall in London, where articles of gold and silver were appraised and stamped.] __1__ A mark of quality, genuineness, or excellence. __2__ A distinguishing feature or characteristic. _High fashion is the hallmark of that boutique._
 __hallowed__ _adj_ :six::hammer: _The hallowed walls of Neptune Mountaineering reverberated with history._ _The hallowed seats of of power._
 __hallucinate__ _v_ _Computers, Digital Technology_ (of a machine learning program) To produce false information contrary to the intent of the user and present it as if true and factual.
+__hallux__ _n_ /HAL-uhks/ The big toe.
+More generally, the innermost digit on the hind foot of animals.
 __halt__ _v_
 __halter__ _n_ :seven: __1__ A device made of rope or straps that fits around the head of an animal and is used to lead or secure the animal. __2__ (Archaic) __a__ A rope with a noose used for execution by hanging. _Citizens with halters around their necks._ __b__ Death or execution by hanging. __3__ A garment having a front supported by a strap or straps running behind the neck, leaving the arms, shoulders, and back bare. _The black woman wore a halter and a pair of shorts._
 __halve__ _v_ :two::hammer: